topjohnwu/Magisk/docs/install.md

 If your device does not have ramdisk in boot images, Magisk has no choice but to be installed in the recovery partition.
 For these devices, you will have to **reboot to recovery** every time you want Magisk.

-When Magisk is installed in your recovery, **you CANNOT use custom recoveries to install/upgrade Magisk!** The only way to install/upgrade Magisk is through Magisk Manager.
-The app will be aware of your device state and install to the correct partition and reboot into the correct mode.
+When Magisk is installed in your recovery, **you CANNOT use custom recoveries to install/upgrade Magisk!** The only way to install/upgrade Magisk is through the Magisk app.
+It will be aware of your device state and install to the correct partition and reboot into the correct mode.

 Since Magisk now hijacks the recovery of the device, there is a mechanism to let you *actually* boot into recovery mode when needed: it is determined by **how long you press the recovery key combo**.